+I decided to make a granny square crochet stash buster blanket of random squares to make something useful and use up my bits and pieces at the same time.
 Do you have any balls of acrylic yarn in various colours that are just sitting there taking up precious storage space?
 I most definitely had way too many!
-So I decided to make a blanket of random squares to make something useful and use up my bits and pieces at the same time.
 Now I have finally finished it, I wanted to share with you how I made this blanket so you can do it too!

 Most crocheters know how to make a typical granny square blanket so I wanted to make something that used both granny squares and a few other types of squares for variety.

 I will not be going through how to crochet them step by step as the resources are already out there for you.
 Instead I am going to link to all the different resources below that I used to make this blanket and discuss my layout, joining and border selections.

 Various odds and ends of DK/8 ply Acrylic yarn the blanket weighs approx 650 g so use that as a guide.

 I used six different colours, purely based on what I wanted to use up, white, mint green, burnt orange, purple, denim blue, bright pink but you can use whatever you have.

 3.5 mm crochet hook, this created a fairly tight tension, you could go up a size for a looser softer blanket.